MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/comprehensive-guidance-on-linux-deployment.md

 For more information, see [Device health and Microsoft Defender Antivirus health report](https://techcommunity.microsoft.com/t5/microsoft-defender-for-endpoint/new-device-health-reporting-for-microsoft-defender-for-endpoint/bc-p/3616205#M1963).

-For more information, see [Deploy updates for Microsoft Defender for Endpoint on RHEL Linux](linux-updates.md#rhel-and-variants-centos-and-oracle-linux).
+For more information, see [Deploy updates for Microsoft Defender for Endpoint on Linux](linux-updates.md#rhel-and-variants-centos-and-oracle-linux).

 >[!TIP]
-> Automate the agent update on a monthly (Recommended) schedule by using a Cron job.For more information, see [schedule an update of the Microsoft Defender for Endpoint on RHEL Linux](linux-update-mde-linux.md).
+> Automate the agent update on a monthly (Recommended) schedule by using a Cron job.For more information, see [schedule an update of the Microsoft Defender for Endpoint on Linux](linux-update-mde-linux.md).

 ## Verify that you're able to get security intelligence updates